-Use caution when working on top of your vehicle.
+It is recommended that access, cleaning and maintenance be conducted by a qualified professional at your local dealership.
+Use caution if working on top of your vehicle.
 The wet roof surface is extremely slippery.

 Your Essex is equipped with a one piece fiberglass roof.
 Regular cleaning and maintenance is essential to insuring a long, trouble free life.
 Before cleaning, it is important that you inspect the sealants and gaskets used to seal components to the roof structure to be certain there is no leakage during the cleaning process.
 Any cracks or voids in the sealants and seals MUST be repaired prior to spraying the roof with water.